whowechina/voltex_pico/README.md

 #### Button Parts
 For regular switch build, choose Choc V1 or Choc v2 keycaps according to your switch type.
 For Hall Effect switch build, always choose Choc V2 ones.
 **For all button keycaps, print them upside down.**
+Note that if your switches are a little taller than usual, you need to use the `*_TallFix.stl` files for Main and FX buttons.

 * Main BT: `Production\3DPrint\* - BT Choc V?.stl`, white.
 * FX BT: `Production\3DPrint\* - FX-?
 Choc V?.stl`, smokey transparent.
 Support required.